SterlingMcKinley/ai-idea-generator/README.md

 - In your ai-idea-generator project folder, create a new file named .env (make sure it starts with a dot).
 - Open the .env file with a text editor and add the following line, replacing your_openai_api_key_here with the actual key you copied from OpenAI:
   OPENAI_API_KEY=your_openai_api_key_here
+    - **Please be sure to remove your OPENAI API KEY from .env file if you are pushing this project to a remote repo.
+OR store your OpenAI API Key in a secrets manager**

 4. Create the Streamlit Application (app.py)
    Create a file named app.py in your ai-idea-generator folder.